Nil-Store/nil-store/metaspec.md

 *   **Standard Upgrades:** Require a proposal, a voting period, and a mandatory 72-hour execution timelock.
 *   **Emergency Circuit (Hot-Patch):** A predefined **5‑of‑9** threshold **with role diversity** can enact **VK‑only** emergency patches (see § 2.4).
 Keys MUST be HSM/air‑gapped.
     *   **Key Allocation and Independence (Normative):** The 9 keys MUST be strictly allocated as: Core Team (3), Independent Security Auditor (3), Community/Validator Rep (3).
-The Auditor role MUST be filled by entities with no financial or control relationship with the Core Team, ratified by DAO vote annually.
-The 5-of-9 threshold MUST include at least one valid signature from each of these three groups.
+       The Auditor role MUST be distributed across three distinct entities (1 key each) with provably no financial or control relationship with the Core Team, ratified by DAO vote annually.
+       The 5-of-9 threshold MUST include at least one valid signature from each of these three main groups (Core, Auditor, Community).
     *   **Sunset Clause (Normative):** Emergency patches automatically expire 14 days after activation unless ratified by a full DAO vote.
+    *   **Key Lifecycle Management (Normative):** Auditor and Community keys MUST be rotated annually.
+Core Team keys MUST be revoked and rotated upon personnel changes, requiring DAO ratification of the new keyholders.
     *   **Sunset Integrity (Normative):** The emergency patch mechanism MUST NOT be capable of modifying the Sunset Clause duration or the ratification requirement.
 If an emergency patch is ratified by a full DAO vote during the 14-day window, the automatic expiration MUST be disabled.
 The ratified patch remains active until it is superseded by the standard upgrade cycle.

 ### 9.3 Freeze Points